thebirchtree/bdsx/README.md

 # BDSX : BDS + node.js

 ![logo](bdsx/images/icon.png)\

-BDSX is a modification of Minecraft Bedrock Dedicated Server, supporting [node.js](https://nodejs.org/).
+THIS SIDE PROJECT IS FOR THE WORLD VALERIA ALION HOSTED BY THE GENERAL WHOM NOW PASSES THE TORCH TO GAMERDOG 5 BDSX is a modification of Minecraft Bedrock Dedicated Server, supporting [node.js](https://nodejs.org/).
 Because it is based on the offical BDS software, it includes all the features of vanilla Minecraft, but includes other features as well, such as hooking functions and packets to change behavior.

 ## Features